Check out our Appalachian Great Pyrenees Rescue website (www.agprescue.org) for breed information and all the latest news and events.

 We are all volunteers who receive no compensation for our efforts other than educating the public, caring for Great Pyrenees dogs in need and helping to permanently place them in forever homes.
 We will do our best to respond to your inquiry within 48 hours.

 We believe that any prospective owner of a Great Pyrenees should be educated about the breed and we stand behind all of our placements for the life of the dog.
 If you adopt a dog through AGPR, you can expect us to be there if you have any questions about the breed, if you need help, if you’re having problems, or for any reason at all.
 If for any reason you can’t keep your adopted dog, you must return it to the rescue.

 We expect all adoptive homes to an adequate physical fencing, to be able to care for a large breed of dog, to provide appropriate medical care, and to be committed to making the adoption of a rescue dog a success.

-Our adoption fees are $350 for adults and $400 for puppies (12 months and younger), inclusive of all medical care, and goes directly to our rescue fund to help pay for the health and vet treatment of previous and newly rescued Pyrs.
-There is also a $10 ap
+Our adoption fees are $400 for adults and $450 for puppies (12 months and younger).
+All dogs have received medical care, are up to date on shots and are spayed/neutered and microchipped.
+Adoption fees go directly to our rescue fund to help pay for the health and vet treatment of previous and newly rescued Pyrs.